Malika Dudley’s Maui County Forecast – 11/05/14

 By Meteorologist Malika Dudley / Email: [email protected]

-**A breakdown of expected conditions specific to Maui County is presented below in graphical form.
+**A breakdown of expected conditions specific to Maui County is presented below.
 All graphics are provided by the National Weather Service in Honolulu.
 Click directly on the image to make it larger.**

-Tonight we should get trade winds from 10 – 20 mph.
-Showers are likely for windward and mauka areas overnight.
-Leeward spots may get scattered showers.
-Low temperatures should fall in the range of 71° to 76° with a low of about 51° at 5000 feet.
+Tonight we should get trade winds from 10 to 20 mph.
+Scattered showers are expected for windward and mauka areas overnight with just isolated showers for leeward spots.
+Low temperatures should fall in the range of 72° to 77° with a low of about 55° at 5000 feet.

 Next Full Moon: Nov 6, 2014 at 12:23 p.m.

 Next New Moon: Nov 22, 2014 at 2:33 a.m.